 2. Establish strong relationships with clients

-There’s an old saying that the best way to get new clients is to ensure your current clients are severed well with the best services.
+An old saying suggests that the best approach to acquiring new clients is to ensure that you provide excellent services to your current clients.
 According to the 2020 Legal Trends Report, someone looking for an attorney will likely trust recommendations from friends or their loved ones before they look for their review online reviews, social handles, etc. – source

 In order to ensure you get the maximum possible referrals from your current clients, you need to prepare and implement a client-centric strategy to establish and maintain strong client relations, both during and after their case.
 Your aim should be to deliver an exceptional client experience.